 - Locate life insurance policies and annuities.

-- Locate the last five years tax returns.
+- Locate the last three years tax returns.

 - Locate birth certificates and marriage license.